 Obsessed with the convergences between digital media and material making, Robert’s ongoing work has explored ‘tactile’ data visualization using open source hardware and software, code-generated parametric sculpture, as well as research and writing on the physical and social dimensions of desktop materialization technologies such as 3D printing.
 Joining the faculty at Sheridan in 2004, Robert teaches courses in drawing, 3D design, digital media and digital fabrication.
-He is also the faculty sponsor of Sheridan Makers, a campus club that encourages students to engage emerging technologies in hands-on creative work.
+He is also the faculty sponsor of Sheridan Makers, a campus club that encourages students to engage emerging technologies in creative work.

 - Bachelor of Architecture (McGill University).